- What Is Water Birth?

 Here are some of the risks that can occur during the birth of a baby in water:

 - An article by the Royal College of Obstetrician and Gynecologists states that the theoretical risk of water embolism is an issue during a water birth.
-This occurs when the water enters the mother’s blood stream
+This occurs when the water enters the mother’s bloodstream.

-- If the baby experiences stress during delivery or if the umbilical cord gets twisted, the baby might inhale water
+- If the baby experiences stress during delivery or if the umbilical cord gets twisted, the baby might inhale water.

-- The mother or the baby could get an infection
+- The mother or the baby could get an infection.

-- The umbilical cord might snap before the baby comes out of the water
+- The umbilical cord might snap before the baby comes out of the water.

-- The temperature of a baby born in water can be very high or very low
+- The temperature of a baby born in water can be very high or very low.

-- The baby could have seizures or gasp for breath
+- The baby could have seizures or gasp for breath.

-- Some doctors believe that the perineum might tear during water birth
+- Some doctors believe that the perineum might tear during water birth.

-How Do Babies Breathe during a Water Birth?
+How Do Babies Breathe During Water Birth?

-Babies have a natural reflex and breathe through the umbilical cord when they are under water.
+Babies have a natural reflex and breathe through the umbilical cord when they are underwater.
 Generally, breathing is triggered in babies when they experience a change in temperature.
 If the pool is at a safe temperature, the baby continues to receive oxygen through its umbilical cord and takes the first breath after it is brought out of the water.

 Pros & Cons of Delivering a Baby in Water